Infernal Affairs: Box office

 Upon its premiere in Hong Kong, Infernal Affairs grossed $160,356 during the opening day (16–19 January).
 However, the release in 2002 coincided with a decline in the Hong Kong film industry, with local film revenues dropping by 24% compared to its previous year.
 The following year marked the SARS outbreak, with only 77 films released.
 From 2005 to 2009, annual box office takings from local releases declined to around US$25 million and US$32 million.
-Although the success of the Infernal Affairs trilogy stood out against this stagnant era for Hong Kong cinema, it fell short amidst the rising Chinese film industry.
+Scholar Yiu-wai Chu pointed out that during the downturn in Hong Kong cinema, piracy was rampant, and competition from imported Hollywood films was fierce.
+Against this backdrop, Infernal Affairs became the economic savior of the Hong Kong film industry, revitalizing confidence in Hong Kong's box office and proving that local films could still dominate the Hong kong market.
 In total, the film grossed $7,035,649 during its run in Hong Kong theatres.
 The film was then released across Asia, where it grossed a further $169,659 from theatre receipts.
 In 2016, South Korean theaters re-released the film, which went on to gross $128,026 across three weeks.
 The total lifetime gross of the film in Korea is $977,903.

 In total, worldwide, the film grossed $8,836,958 across release in both domestic markets and European theatres which displayed the film.